-LAs can complete the following actions via the Security Group Management App (Step-by-step guidance can be found in section 6.5 of the Operations Guide):
+LAs can complete the following actions via the Security Group Management App (Step-by-step guidance can be found in the Operations Guide):

 ü View and Search Groups: LAs will be able to view and search all Groups assigned to the scope tagged ODS code in Intune.